gregdan3/gregdan3.github.io/pages/toki-pona/sona/pre-predicates.md

 ::: info

-**ala** can be a normal modifier!
+[ala]{.tokipona} can be a normal modifier!
 If it is, it applies nothingness to the thing it modifies.
 This is a rare case though!

 :::

-You can also use `ala` in pre-predicates:
+You can also use [ala]{.tokipona} in pre-predicates:

 <details><summary> [kasi li kama ala ike]{.tokipona} </summary>